ansible/ansible/docs/docsite/rst/community/development_process.rst

 Micro development: the lifecycle of a PR
 ========================================

-Ansible accepts code via **pull requests** ("PRs" for short).
+Ansible accepts code through **pull requests** ("PRs" for short).
 GitHub provides a great overview of `how the pull request process works <https://help.github.com/articles/about-pull-requests/>`_ in general.
 The ultimate goal of any pull request is to get merged and become part of Ansible Core.
 Here's an overview of the PR lifecycle:

 * Contributor opens a PR